johnbrc/MPD-Distribution/content/MPD syllabus/MPD Syllabus.md

 ## Soil and Roots

+**Module MPD-M1**[^fn17]—provides a study of the biblical, Hebraic soil and messianic roots of new-covenant faith, gradually unfolding a panoramic overview of the whole story of scripture, representing God's unchanging, eternal purpose.

 Only seed sown into good soil produces a good harvest.
-Discipleship communities also need to be rooted in good soil.
-This allows us to draw on essential, spiritual nutrients and the living water of the Messiah's Spirit, anchoring us against winds of false teaching and sustaining us amidst the heat of trials, temptations and vocational responsibility.
+Discipleship communities also need to be rooted in good soil, allowing us to draw on essential, spiritual nutrients and the living water of the Messiah's Spirit, anchoring us against winds of false teaching and sustaining us amidst the heat of trials, temptations and vocational responsibility.

+### MPD-M1-Eternal Purpose

+In this foundational teaching, the Messiah represent *the Seed* that enters the soil—of the biblical, covenantal history of the people of Israel—to die and ultimately produce a rich harvest of people—a messianic covenant community—from amongst all the peoples of the earth.

 ![][mp-roots]

-### MPD-M1-Eternal Purpose

-Module 1 of Maize Plant Discipleship—MPD-M1—provides a study of the biblical, Hebraic soil and messianic roots of new-covenant faith.
-It does this by gradually unfolding a panoramic overview of the whole story of scripture, representing God's unchanging, eternal purpose.

-Within this foundational illustration, the Messiah represent *the Seed* which enters the soil (of the biblical, covenantal history of the people of Israel) in order to die and to ultimately produce a rich harvest of people—a messianic covenant community—from amongst all the peoples of the earth.

 ## Maize Plant

 **Modules MPD-M2 to MPD-M9** explore eight characteristic *dynamics* of messianic community.

-> In the metaphor of the maize plant, the growth and multiplication of maize represents the growth and multiplication of messianic community.
-MPD refers to characteristic processes of growth and multiplication as *dynamics* (forces stimulating change or progress within a system or process).
-Hence, the *dynamics of messianic community* refer to the unique, spiritual forces stimulating its characteristic development, growth, structure, shape and fruit.
+These dynamics refer to the unique, spiritual forces[^fn18] that stimulate the characteristic development, growth, structure, shape and fruit of messianic community.

 ![][mp-dynamics]

 ### MPD-M2-Dynamics of Vocation-The Nations

 Examines the historical development the Messianic Community's vocational mission to bless the nations of the world.

 ### MPD-M3-Dynamics of Vocation-The Jews

-Examines biblical Israel, in order to demonstrate the significant responsibilities of the Messianic Community with regard to the Jewish people.
+Examines the significant responsibilities of the Messianic Community towards the Jewish people.

 ### MPD-M4-Dynamics of Commissioning

-Explores the dynamic of messianic commissioning, including a focus upon strategy, structures and modes of expansion.
+Explores the dynamic of messianic commissioning, including a focus upon strategy, structures and expansion.

 ### MPD-M5-Dynamics of Body Membership